-State law requires agencies that receive 1% or more of the State government's total annual General Fund appropriations to provide an estimate of their projected General Fund expenditures for the next three fiscal years.
-The Executive Budget Office (EBO) combines these expenditure estimates with long-term revenue estimates made by the State's Board of Economic Advisors (BEA) to create a three-year financial plan.
+State law requires agencies that receive 1% or more of State government's total annual General Fund appropriations to provide an estimate of their projected General Fund expenditures for the next three fiscal years.
+The EBO combines these expenditure estimates with long-term revenue estimates made by the State's Board of Economic Advisors (BEA) to create a three-year financial plan.
 The three-year financial plan assists the State in strategically assessing its future financial commitments.
-The plan is updated annually and provided to the Governor, the Speaker of the House of Representatives, and the President Pro Tempore of the Senate during the second quarter of each fiscal year.
+The plan is updated annually and provided to the Governor, the Speaker of the House of Representatives, and the President of the Senate during the second quarter of each fiscal year.

-Significant financial challenges facing state government include anticipated future spending increases for Medicaid, State retirement and post-retirement health benefits, and elementary and secondary education.
+Significant financial challenges facing State government include anticipated future spending increases for State retirement and post-retirement health benefits, Medicaid, and elementary and secondary education.

-The State's long-term financial management practices include a five-year comprehensive capital improvement plan that requires funding to be in place before beginning construction on any capital improvement projects.
+The State's long-term financial management practices include a five-year comprehensive capital improvement plan, updated annually, that requires funding to be in place before beginning construction on any capital improvement projects.